 Scholarships for Students of German

-The German National Adviser, ILEP and the Goethe-Institut expect to be able to award several scholarships in 2016/17 for New Zealand Year 12 students who are studying German.
-A selection process will take place, including interviews by the German National Adviser in Term 2.
+The National German Adviser, ILEP and the Goethe-Institut expect to be able to award several scholarships in 2017/18 for New Zealand Year 12 students studying German.
+It involves a selection process and interviews by the National German Adviser in Term 2.
 Finalists will be invited to an immersive final selection weekend in Wellington.

-• must have studied German for at least two full years, must be studying German in Year 12 and continue their German studies in Year 13
+• Studied German for at least two full years, studying German in Year 12 and continue their German studies in Year 13

-• must be NZ citizens or permanent residents whose secondary education has been in NZ;
+• NZ citizenship or permanent residency whose secondary education has been in NZ

-• must be aged between 16 and 18 at the time of the scholarship;
+• Aged between 16 and 18 at the time of the scholarship

-• must have sufficient resilience and maturity to cope with and benefit from total immersion into German language and culture;
+• Sufficient resilience and maturity to cope with and benefit from total immersion into German language and culture

-• should be able to work together in teams, be socially sensitive, and have good communication skills.
+• Able to work together in teams, socially sensitive, and have good communication skills

 Teachers, please nominate your top students.
 To increase your students’ chance of success, please encourage them to apply for both scholarships.